JonahLandry/lemonAPI/README.md

 # lemonAPI
-API end for the Lemon discord bot.
+API end for the LemonUI discord bot.

 # Overview